danlwarren/CephalopodUCEs/3_initial_alignment/README.md

 # remove all but the .iqtree and .treefile files
 find "$OUT_DIR" -type f ! \( -name '*.iqtree' -o -name '*.treefile' \) -delete

+# put all the gene trees into a single file to use with ASTRAL later...
+cat loci_mixturefinder/CIAlign_uce-*.treefile > loci_mix.treefile
 ```